scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 - `isd_as`: Returns ISD-AS of Subject in the AS certificate.
 - `subject_key_id`: Returns SubjectKeyID in the AS certificate.
-- `at_least_valid_until`: Point in time at which the AS certificate must still be valid - in seconds since UNIX epoch.
+- `at_least_valid_until`: Point in time at which the AS certificate must still be valid - in seconds since Epoch according to {{POSIX.1-2024}} Section 4.19, encoded as a 32-bit unsigned integer.
-- `at_least_valid_since`: Point in time at which the AS certificate must be or must have been valid - in seconds since UNIX epoch.
+- `at_least_valid_since`: Point in time at which the AS certificate must be or must have been valid - in seconds since Epoch according to {{POSIX.1-2024}} Section 4.19, encoded as a 32-bit unsigned integer.

 A `ChainsResponse` includes the following fields: